-• Lockdown Procedures
+Lockdown Procedures

 Lockdowns are utilized in response to an immediate threat posed to students and staff.
 Schools have successfully performed lockdowns in response to police activity adjacent to a facility and potential armed intruders onsite.
-Students, faculty and staff will comply with all the procedures outlined in the Miami-Dade Public Schools Critical Incident Response Plan and remain on lockdown until a school administrator and/or law enforcement makes an "All Clear" announcement.
+Students, faculty and staff will comply with all the procedures outlined in the Miami-Dade Public Schools Critical Incident Response

+Plan and remain on lockdown until a school administrator and/or law enforcement makes an "All Clear" announcement.

-Threat Assessments
+• Threat Assessments

 Miami-Dade County Public Schools (M-DCPS) has a mandated set of procedures for threat assessment.
+Schools must establish a Threat Assessment Team (TAT) comprised on an administrator, counselor, teacher, and law enforcement officer.
 A threat assessment is a problem-solving approach to violence prevention that involves assessment and intervention with students who have threatened violence in some way.
-When a preliminary determination is made, by the school administrator or designee, that a student poses a threat of violence or physical harm to him/herself or others is known, a Threat Assessment Team (TAT) shall be notified and shall convene to determine the best course of action.
+When a preliminary determination is made, by the school administrator or designee, that a student poses a threat of violence or physical harm to him/herself or others is known, a TAT shall be notified and shall convene to determine the best course of action.
 Authorized members of the TAT may obtain criminal history record information, if applicable.
 Students determined to be at-risk for violence will be referred for mental health services.
 Threat assessment and disciplinary procedures are separate processes.
 Regardless of whether a threat is determined to be transient, serious substantive, or very serious substantive, appropriate disciplinary procedures shall be followed in accordance with the Code of Student Conduct.

-Visitors
+• Visitors